apache/netbeans/java/java.lsp.server/vscode/BUILD.md

 ```

 Connect to the process with Java debugger, setup all breakpoints.
 Then launch
-and connect from the VSCode extension:
+and connect from the VS Code extension:

 ```bash
 vscode$ code --extensionDevelopmentPath=`pwd` path_to_the_maven_project